 niva flor is a founding advisory board member and the Chief Impact & Strategy Officer at the Sacramento Region Community Foundation.
 She brings more than ten years’ experience in community engagement and interactive cultural programming, including workshop and curriculum development.
 Before joining the Foundation, she served as the Community Partnership Manager at the Oakland Museum of California.
 During her tenure, she worked to expand strategic partnerships with community and cultural organizations and led a creative team in developing collaborative public art projects in neighborhoods historically underserved by the Museum.
 Niva earned her Bachelor’s degree in music from Spelman College and her Master’s degree and Ph.D. in Ethnomusicology from the University of California Los Angeles.
 Niva is a mother, daughter, wife and wellness enthusiast committed to expanding access to culturally-affirming holistic practices such as yoga, sound healing, and meditation that center on people of color and individuals in the community who are most in need.

-cloudy is a founding advisory board member and a 17-year-old poet from Sacramento, California.
-Cloudy has been writing for six years and has self-published her first book Receipts of Ungiven Gifts in November 2019.
-Cloudy is a senior at Sacramento High School and one of Sacramento’s 2020 Youth Poet Laureates.
+cloudy is a founding advisory board member and a 18-year-old poet from Sacramento, California.
+Cloudy has been writing for seven years and has self-published her first book Receipts of Ungiven Gifts in November 2019.
+Cloudy is a student at uc riverside and Sacramento’s 2020 Youth Poet Laureate.
 Cloudy has participated in multiple projects and events throughout Sacramento in an attempt to build up her community.

 Jackie Cole is a Sacramento native and a Social and Environmental Justice consultant.
 Jackie advocates for equitable and sustainable communities through partnerships with community residents, creatives, non-profits, and state and local agencies.
 She creates space for communities of color to understand the ways that their built environments impact their health and how to get involved in the decisions that determine what their neighborhoods look like and how they’re developed.
 Jackie also supports her work by participating as a Board Member of the Red Black & Green Environmental Justice Coalition, the Sacramento Community Land Trust, the John Muir Institute for the Environment, and as a Commissioner on the City of Sacramento's Active Transportation Commission.